 When we style a sports car, we could focus on the here and now and follow the latest fashion.
 That would be fine until the next season arrives.
 But, how exactly do you create something that not only appeals today but also captivates tomorrow?
 We believe it’s achieved by focusing on principles, by preserving the tried and tested and using this as the platform for new ideas.

 With the Panamera models, the proportions and use of form are typical of any Porsche.
 The wings are higher than the bonnet and they add muscle at the rear.

 The roof line tapers down to the rear.
 Another typical Porsche characteristic is the evolution of the design.
 It’s more precise.
 Sharper.
 Edgier.

-Visible examples include, for example, the restyled and once again enlarged air intakes in the front end.
+Visible examples include the enlarged air intakes in the front end.
 These help to provide optimum cooling of the engine and brakes.
 The fact that they also look great is a welcome bonus.

-The rear end has been restyled; its lines sharpened.
-The rear screen is larger and flatter.
-It is also wider, just like the automatically deploying spoiler.
+The rear end contouring is sharper.
+The rear screen larger, flatter and wider – as is the automatically deploying spoiler.
 The LED taillights have become narrower and more crisply defined.
 Seen from the rear, the new Panamera models look more modern and boast tauter proportions.

 Traditional values and a forward-looking design make a successful combination.
 All that’s missing is your own interpretation of the Panamera.
-With 15 exterior colours, an extensive range of leather packages, wheels measuring up to 20 inches and many more options, you can lend your model an unmistakeable character.
+With 17 exterior colours, an extensive range of leather packages, wheels measuring up to 20 inches and many more options, you can lend your model an unmistakable character.